jandrealyn/LibraryQtSystem/README.md

 - Keep going through the folder until you find YoobeeLibrarySystem.pro
 - Double click the .pro folder and it should open up our project
 - Press ctrl + r or click the green arrow near the bottom left to run the program, and you should be done!

+##### One thing to note
+Our program contains books, icons and images that we do not own.
+We do not claim the rights to any of them.